-10-63 For the nonequilibrium conditions shown for the MgO-65 wt% FeO ceramic, determine (a) the liquidus temperature; (b) the nonequilibrium solidus temperature; (c) the freezing range; (d) the composition of the first solid to form during solidification; (e) the composition of the last liquid to solidify; (f) the phase(s) present, the composition of the phase(s) at 1800°C; and (g) the phase(s) at 1800°C. (See Figure 10-21.)
+10-63 For the nonequilibrium conditions shown for the MgO-65 wt% FeO ceramic, determine (a) the liquidus temperature; (b) the nonequilibrium solidus temperature; (c) the freezing range; (d) the composition of the first solid to form during solidification; (e) the composition of the last liquid to solidify; (f) the phase(s) present, the composition of the phase(s) at 1800°C; and (g) the phase(s) are nonequilibrial to form of the phase(s), and the amount of the amount of the phase(s) at 1600°C. (See Figure 10-21.)